hedgar2017/semaphore-rust-hyper/README.md

 4. Builds and tests the project
    1. Gets the default build from the cache
    2. Builds the project and runs the tests
-   3. Puts the main build and ~/.cargo to the cache
+   3. Puts the default build and ~/.cargo to the cache

 Sequences **3** and **4** are executed in parallel.